adamShulman/rick-and-morty-flutter/README.md

-# rick and morty flutter - indieflow
+# Rick and morty flutter

 Rick and morty flutter sample application.